Johnny Guitar: Plot

 "Johnny Guitar" Logan arrives in a remote Arizona cattle town and heads to a saloon to see its owner, Vienna, a strong-willed woman and his former lover.
-Shortly after his arrival, the town locals, who Vienna has a tense relationship with because of her support of a nearby railroad being built, confront her for her working relationship with the "Dancin' Kid" and his gang, who have robbed the town stagecoach and killed local Emma Small's brother.
+Shortly after his arrival, the town locals, who Vienna has a tense relationship with because of her support of a nearby railroad being built, confront her for her working relationship with the "Dancin' Kid" and his gang, who they have accused of robbing the town stagecoach and killing local Emma Small's brother.
 The Dancin' Kid is Vienna's former lover, while Emma desires the Dancin' Kid's affections and loathes Vienna because of this.
 Despite Emma's insistence that Vienna is helping the gang commit crimes, Johnny defends her, and local John McIvers gives him, Vienna, and the gang 24 hours to leave town.

-After facing off with the gang and drawing the ire of member Bart Lonegran, Johnny argues with Vienna about their five year separation brought on by his violent past as a gunslinger, and they eventually reconcile.
+After facing off with the gang and drawing the ire of member Bart Lonergan, Johnny argues with Vienna about their five year separation brought on by his violent past as a gunslinger, and they eventually reconcile.
 They decide to leave town together and Vienna goes to the bank to close her account, but the gang arrives shortly after to rob it, giving Emma an excuse to accuse her of helping with the job.
 She spurs McIvers and marshal Williams to rally a posse and go after Vienna and Johnny, who are accidentally cut off by the railroad crew dynamiting nearby rock.
 While the gang flees to their hideout, young member "Turkey" Ralston is gravely injured in the blasts.

 Vienna leaves Johnny when he suggests using violence against the posse, returning to the saloon to find her loyal hand Tom tending to Turkey.
 Tom convinces her to shelter the young man, but when the posse comes and she tries to talk them down, they find Turkey hiding under a table.
 Emma convinces the group to hang them both as she burns the saloon, while Tom is killed trying to defend them and Williams is accidentally killed by Tom.
-Turkey is hung while Johnny saves Vienna and the two escape through a tunnel under the saloon, accidentally coming across the gang's hideout.
+Turkey is hanged while Johnny saves Vienna and the two escape through a tunnel under the saloon, accidentally coming across the gang's hideout.

 As the posse follows Turkey's horse to the hideout, Bart cuts a deal to give Vienna and Johnny up and kills his compatriot when he protests.
-Johnny kills him before he can kill the Dancin' Kid, while the shots spurn the posse to start firing.
+Johnny kills him before he can kill the Dancin' Kid, while the shots spur the posse to start firing.
 McIvers, disturbed by the violence he has witnessed, orders his men to stop, leaving a furious Emma to attack the trio and kill the Dancin' Kid.
 She non-fatally shoots Vienna and Vienna kills her, and the posse allows Johnny and Vienna to leave together.